Black or white. Right or wrong. Good or bad. Smart or stupid. Strong or weak.

 Just because a situation isn’t favorable at the moment, it doesn’t mean that it is ruined or that things will never improve.
 Just because your partner doesn’t understand your point of view or doesn’t shower you with the affection you think you are entitled to doesn’t mean he or she doesn’t love you at all.

 Even if you failed a test, it doesn’t mean that you are stupid or a failure.
 Just because you didn’t win first place, doesn’t mean all your work was in vain.

 Once you realize that extreme black and white thinking damages all areas of your life, you are able to make a conscious change.
 This sort of change takes place gradually –don’t expect miracles.
 You won’t be able to go from being an extremist to being extremely open-minded.
 However, each small step counts.

-Stop passing judgements, stop obsessing about the details, stop over-analyzing and trying to control outcomes.
-Stop finding faults.
+Stop passing judgments and obsessing about the details.
+Stop over-analyzing and trying to control outcomes and top finding faults.

 When you start living this way, it will seem like a whole new world has opened its gates to you.
-You will become more trusting and more empathetic, you will understand why certain things happen, and that most things are out of your control.
+You’ll become more trusting and empathetic.
+You will understand why certain things happen and that most things are out of your control.

 Like this Article?
 Subscribe to Our Feed!